Warren Buffett Accounting Book: Reading Financial Statements for Value Investing Pdf

 I think developing your own investment thesis/philosophy is the most important thing but no book volition teach you that.
 Simply this is a peachy intro to corporate finance and few macro things at the start such as ir/bond yields etc.

-The Warren Buffett accounting book is ane of the best guides that i have read on reading on financial statements.
+...moreThroughout the book there is a continuous reinforcement of the cautious value investor and when yous read the book and go through the numbers in that location is an understandable reasoning behind the conclusion making.
+There were quite a few sections through the volume that The Warren Buffett accounting book is ane of the best guides that i have read on reading on financial statements.
 This is not the type of book that gives you life advice, instead it gives sound fiscal advice that will serve yous for life.

 Throughout the book there is a continuous reinforcement of the cautious value investor and when y'all read the volume and go through the numbers there is an understandable reasoning behind the decision making.
 There were quite a few sections through the book that i highlighted every bit "exercise non forget this".